 Obtaining Purchase Documentation

-At time of return, the cardholder obtains the supporting documentation from the delegate for the purchase, including merchant name, date of transaction, unit prices, and item descriptions.
+At time of return, the cardholder obtains the supporting documentation for the purchase from the delegate, including merchant name, date of transaction, unit prices, and item descriptions.

 Food and Light Refreshments